Warrants: procurement and use (accessible version)

 - endanger officers or other people

 Where reference is made to ‘impracticable’ or ‘if practicable’ with regard to service of forms, this relates to the objective situation the officers face or the reaction of occupants (for example, they refuse to accept them or are violent) and not the officer’s own subjective preferences.
-You must record the situation and any justification in your PNB.
+You must record the situation and any justification in your DPNB.

 Premises are unoccupied

-Where it is clear that the premises are unoccupied, or that the subject of the warrant is not present, the warrant must not be executed unless the warrant is to search for evidence or relevant documents (under, for example paragraph 25A(6A) of schedule 2, section 28D or section 28FB of the 1971 act, or section 45 of the UK Borders Act 2007) and not a person.
+Where it is clear that the premises are unoccupied, or that the subject of the warrant is not present, the warrant must not be executed unless the warrant is to search for evidence or relevant documents (under, for example paragraph 25A(6A) of schedule 2, section 28D or section 28FB of the 1971 Act, or section 45 of the UK Borders Act 2007) and not a person.

 Executing warrants across UK borders